SAN DIEGO (KGTV) - After losing his leg in Iraq, a San Diego veteran is accomplishing more at age 34 than most do in a lifetime.

 Doc ultimately made US Naval and Marine Corps history after becoming the first amputee Corpsman assigned to an infantry unit.

-"I did another six-and-a-half years overall, from detonation to discharge."
+"I did another six-and-a-half years overall, from detonation to discharge," Doc said.

 Once medically retired, Doc continued to serve others.